 Loss of consortium

 Survivors of construction workers killed by the negligence, fault, or recklessness of someone, regardless of whether it’s an individual or a corporation might be able to recover wrongful death damages, or any of the other damage types mentioned above.
-If you or a family member have been hurt on the jobsite, contact the Colorado personal injury attorneys at Burg Simpson immediately.

 First and foremost, it’s critical that you seek immediate medical attention.
 Then you have to report the injury to your employer and the site manager.
 Document that contact for your records.
 It’s important, also, to speak with anyone you think may have witnessed the accident.
 Also document your injuries to the best of your ability by taking pictures of the injuries and the scene where it occurred.
 Finally, if you think the accident may have been the result of some kind of safety violation, contact OSHA to file a report.